genesiscommunitysuccess/docs/versioned_docs/version-2023.1/01_getting-started/03_go-to-the-next-level/15_dynamic_layout.md

 Finally we can now make `resetLayout()` load the default layout.
 The easiest way to get the default layout configuration is using the developer tools on your web browser.
 Open the developer tools in your browser and find the layout component (remember [from earlier](#registration-prefix) that we are looking for `<zero-layout>` in this case).

 :::caution
-If you've changed the layout from the default while testing your application you'll want to manually reset it back to the default.
-In the developer tools find the local storage and delete the `foundation-layout-autosave` value, and refresh the page.
+If you've changed the layout from the default while testing your application, you need to reset it manually back to the default.

+1. In the developer tools, find the local storage and delete the `foundation-layout-autosave` value.
+2. Refresh the page.
 :::

 Now we need access to this component in the web console.
-In most browsers you can do this by right clicking on `<zero-layout>` in the element inspector and selecting an option which is similar to "use in console".
+In most browsers you can do this by right-clicking on `<zero-layout>` in the element inspector and selecting an option that is similar to "use in console".
 This will save the layout in a variable such as `temp0`.
-Then to get to get the layout run this command in the web console:
+Then, to get to get the layout run this command in the web console:

 ```javascript title='web console'
 JSON.stringify(temp0.getLayout()) // temp0, or whatever your browser saved the layout in
 ```

 :::tip
 You can follow this process to create a range of pre-defined layouts for the user in addition to being able to restore the default layout.
-Or you can, for example, use the `.getLayout()` and `.loadLayout()` APIs to let the user save their own layouts.
+Or you can, for example, use the `.getLayout()` and `.loadLayout()` APIs to allow the user to save their own layouts.
 :::

-Now copy that generated string and paste it into a file in the project, and export it.
+Now copy that generated string and paste it into a file in the project.
+Then export it.

 ```typescript title='predefined-layouts.ts'
 export const HOME_DEFAULT_LAYOUT = ... /* Set this equal to the string from the web console */
 ```

-And then the final step is to wire all of this functionality together so the button loads the layout we just saved.
+The final step is to wire all of this functionality together so the button loads the layout that we have just saved.

 ```typescript {5,22-25,27-29} title='home.ts'
 import { customElement, FASTElement, observable } from '@microsoft/fast-element';